splunk/public-o11y-docs/gdi/monitors-hosts/apache-tomcat.rst

 =============

 .. meta::
    :description: Use this Splunk Observability Cloud integration for the Collectd Tomcat monitor.
-See benefits, install, configuration, and metrics
+See benefits, install, configuration, and metrics.

-The Splunk Distribution of OpenTelemetry Collector uses the Smart Agent receiver with the Collectd Tomcat monitor type to monitor Tomcat.
+The Splunk Distribution of the OpenTelemetry Collector uses the Smart Agent receiver with the Collectd Tomcat monitor type to monitor Tomcat.
 You must activate JMX Remote to monitor Tomcat remotely.
 See :ref:`GenericJMX <genericjmx>` for more information.

 This integration is only available on Kubernetes and Linux.